 Writing characters is a varied art form and there’s a million ways to develop characters that are “great” “dimensional,” “original.”
-Here’s a trick I like to use:
+Here’s a simple trick I like to use:

 - Who is this character, really?